ethan-allavarpu/ethan-allavarpu/README.md

 Hello, my name is Ethan Allavarpu.
 I am pursuing a Master of Science (M.S.) in Statistics Data Science at Stanford University.
-In June 2022, I graduated Summa Cum Laude (4.00 GPA) with a Bachelor of Science (B.S.) in Statistics from the University of California, Los Angeles (UCLA), completing the four-year degree program in three years.
+In June 2022, I graduated Summa Cum Laude (4.00 GPA) with a Bachelor of Science (B.S.) in Statistics from the University of California, Los Angeles (UCLA) and completed the four-year degree program in three years.

 My fields of interest include sports, healthcare, and political science.
 Currently, I am a Data Science Intern with Bridg/Cardlytics.
 My programming skillset includes Python, R, SQL, and Tableau.
 I am always eager to contribute to research and take on internships in the coming months.